return to homepage

 Molecule Shapes

-The name for the overall shape of a particle may or may not be the same as the name for the geometry of its electron groups.
-This is an important fact because the shape is dictated by the positions of both unshared electron pairs and electrons in bonds.
+The name for the overall shape of a particle may not be the same as the name for the geometry of its electron groups.
+This is an important because the shape is dictated by the positions of both unshared electron pairs and electrons attaching atoms to the central atom .

 Geometry of electron groups